pyston/pyston_v1/README.md

 Currently Pyston only moves to higher tiers, and doesn't move back down to lower tiers.
 This will be important to add, in order to support doing additional type recording if types change.

-The current plan is to replace the interpreter with a quick code generator that doesn't use LLVM's machinery; in theory it should be possible to build a simple code generator that just uses the LLVM IR as an input.
+The current plan is to replace the LLVM interpreter with a quick code generator that doesn't use LLVM's machinery; in theory it should be possible to build a simple code generator that just uses the LLVM IR as an input.
+We may or may not need to add an AST/bytecode-interpreter tier.

 #### OSR